cg-tuwien/Auto-Vk-Toolkit/visual_studio/README.md

 ### Dependent Assets

 Some assets have dependent assets.
 This mostly applies to 3D models which reference textures.
 All the dependent assets are deployed to the target directory as well.
-You don't need to add them manually to the filters file, but you have to make sure that the resource paths in the "root asset" **point to valid paths to the dependent resources**.
-Also, make sure that dependent resources are **in the same folder or in a subfolder** w.r.t. to the root resource.
-If they aren't, it might be impossible to deploy them properly, because they have to remain in the same relative directory to the root resource (this might create a mess on your file system if the dependent resources weren't be in the same or in a sub-directory of the root resource).
+You don't need to add them manually to the filters file, but you have to make sure that the asset paths in the "root asset" **point to valid paths to the dependent assets**.
+Also, make sure that dependent assets are **in the same folder or in a subfolder** w.r.t. to the root asset.
+If they aren't, it might be impossible to deploy them properly, because they have to remain in the same relative directory to the root assets (this might create a mess on your file system if the dependent assets weren't be in the same or in a sub-directory of the root asset).

 **Example:**